ALH477/DeMoD-Note/README.md

 **Deterministic Monophonic Note Detector**

 DeMoD-Note is a production-grade, ultra-low-latency real-time audio processor written in Haskell.
 It performs hybrid pitch detection from live audio input with deterministic timing guarantees optimized for real-time kernels.
-Outputs MIDI events over JACK to drive FluidSynth or any MIDI synthesizer with sub-3ms latency for high frequencies and intelligent bass handling.
+Outputs note events via OSC (UDP 57120) for integration with synthesizers like SuperCollider, FluidSynth, or any OSC-compatible audio software.

 ![output](https://github.com/user-attachments/assets/e28a6be8-e75b-403d-9d23-0b2886b5b774)